-Pistachio crusted rack of lamb.
-Oven roasted Colorado rack of lamb tender and juicy, gives you a restaurant quality, show stopping dinner.
-And it’s easier than you think.
+Pistachio crusted rack of lamb is tender, juicy and a restaurant quality, show stopping dinner.
+It’s easier than you think.
 Using a simple rack of lamb marinade this recipe is over the top delicious.
-Let’s take a look.
+I’ll walk you through the process.

 Table of contents

-A rack of lamb is so impressive in appearance, that I’ve always assumed it a process reserved for experienced chefs.
+A rack of lamb is so impressive in appearance, and a process I’ve always assumed reserved for experienced chefs.
 Probably fussy, probably difficult.

 For this recipe, which I learned in Culinary School, we’re using a rack of lamb marinade with rosemary and thyme.
-After the marinade, we’re searing it stove top, then slathering both sides with Dijon mustard.
+Then searing it stove top, then slathering both sides with Dijon mustard which adds flavor and a perfect coating for the panko bread crumb and ground pistachio mixture to stick to the meat.
+We’ll then finish the lamb in the oven.

-At Cooking School, we prepped a Frenched rack of lamb.
-New for me.
-After being handed a rack of lamb we were instructed to clean the bones using the “frenching” method.
+In school we prepped and Frenched our own rack of lamb.
+Which means to clean the bones using the “frenching” method.
 It truly was a labor of love, and a very difficult task.

-Frenching a rack of lamb means to strip meat and membrane away from the bone to give it a clean appearance.
-See that beautiful little clean handle – that takes a lot of work.
+A Frenched rack of lamb means to strip meat and membrane away from the bone to give it a clean appearance.
+A boning knife is used to complete this task.

 Our knife skill training at school was extensive and I’m very glad for that.
 However my boning knife and I still aren’t speaking over the whole ordeal.
 Here’s a link from Serious Eats if you’re interested in learning Knife Skills, How to Clean and French a Lamb Rack.